Romania Dress Code

 Working abroad sounds like an adventure to many people.
 However, a job search in Romania requires more than just the obvious Romania CV with Romania cover letter writing and translation.
 You will face issues that probably did not even cross your mind when you start planning to find jobs in Romania.

-Do not misjudge the impact a Romania dress code can have on the end result of your adventure!
+Do not misjudge the impact a Romanian dress code can have on the end result of your adventure!
 For example, you will experience the different immigration practices and habits, job application procedures, selection trends and the management culture.

 Romania Dress Code for Job Interviews